RAKWireless/LinkitSmart-Alexa-Quick-Start/README.md

 	package/network/utils/nghttp2

-Download opwrt-topdir, and then copy opwrt-topdir/all linkitSDK/
+And then copy opwrt-topdir/all-files to linkitSDK/

 5. Install alexa feeds as linkitsmart7688